Miyajima Western Honshu, Japan Travel Guide

 Miyajima: While ryokan are wonderful, solo travelers might find them pricey.
 Consider a mid-range ryokan during off-peak for an immersive cultural activity, or choose an excursion from Hiroshima.

-For longer stays, like a week or more, Hiroshima city offers additional choices.
-This deals with serviced apartments or vacation rentals with kitchen facilities, which are scarce on Miyajima.
+For longer stays, like a week or more, Hiroshima city offers more options.
+This covers serviced apartments or vacation rentals with kitchen facilities, which are scarce on Miyajima.

-Apartment rentals can offer more space and the option for self-catering, which may be budget-friendly for extended visits.
+Apartment rentals can offer more space and the option for self-catering, which may be budget-good for extended visits.

 Hiroshima can serve as a central base for investigating other parts of Western Honshu.